GaloisInc/smaccmpilot-org/pages/hardware/rc-controller.md

 always have a safety pilot holding the RC transmitter when flying in autonomous mode.

-*Real talk: quadcopters are dangerous, and proper use of the RC transmitter will keep you safe.* Improper operation of any quadcopter can cause injury, and many of the larger ones can send you to the hospital with cuts or worse.
-Please take safe operation seriously, only operate a safe distance away from people, and always an operator spotting the vehicle and ready to hit the kill switch.
+Improper operation of any quadcopter can cause injury.
+Only operate a safe distance away from people, and always have an operator spotting the vehicle and ready to hit the kill switch.

 ## Compatible RC Transmitter and Receivers